HITS-AIN/GPCC.jl/README.md

 ## ▶ How to fit a dataset with `gpcc`

-Having generated the simulated data, we will now fit them with the GPCC model.
+Having generated the simulated data, we will now model them with the GPCC model.
 To that end we use the function `gpcc`.
 Options for `gpcc` can be queried in help mode.

 ```
 using GPCC